White Diesel/DERV Compared to Other Diesel Fuels

 Can you use normal diesel instead of red diesel?

 Yes, normal, road or white diesel can be used in place of red diesel.
 There are only two differences between these two types of diesel: their colours and their uses.
-Red diesel has an added marker-dye and as of April 2022, it can only be used to fuel off-road vehicles and equipment in a small number of industries.
+Red diesel regulations ensure that is has an added marker-dye and as of April 2022, it can only be used to fuel off-road vehicles and equipment in a small number of industries.

 White diesel vs green diesel